IngeniozIT/router/README.md

 ]);
 ```

-If you have a parameter that is used in multiple routes, you can define it in the `RouteGroup`.
+If you have a parameter that is used in multiple routes, you can define it inside the `RouteGroup`.
 It will be used in all the routes of the group:

 ```php
 new RouteGroup(